GavinJiacheng/Chess-Online_and_AI/README.md

 </br>It has a bug in AI when the AI only has two possible turns left.

 If you find where these bugs is in my code, I will be very appreciated for your help!
+And if you have any ideas which can help me improve this game, please tell me!